Mobile and manufactured homes are prebuilt, transportable home structures that can be financed similarly to a traditional mortgage.

 What type of credit score do I need to finance a mobile home?

 The minimum credit score requirement for mobile home financing depends on the lender and the type of loan you apply for.
-As an example, a minimum credit score requirement of 580 is required for FHA loans with maximum financing, whereas those with a credit score from 500 to 579 can only borrow up to 90% of the home's purchase price.
+For example, you’ll generally need a credit score of at least 500 to 580 for FHA loans, depending on the level of financing.

 Is it difficult to finance a mobile home?

-Mobile home financing can be more difficult since manufactured homes are less likely to meet property requirements set by lenders.
-However, the range of available loan types means eligible borrowers can typically find a way to finance the property they want.
+Mobile home financing can be more difficult to obtain since manufactured homes are less likely to meet property requirements set by lenders, but there are still financing options available.

 What is the longest mortgage available for mobile homes?